Edited by: Kellie Jez

 To redeem your points, log into your Chase credit card account and click on Ultimate Rewards.
 From this site, you also have the option to switch your view to other Chase credit cards in the program or to transfer points between cards.

-The Chase Ink Business Cash℠ Credit Card earns cash-back as points in the Ultimate Rewards program.
+The Ink Business Cash card earns cash-back as points in the Ultimate Rewards program.

-Earn 5% cash-back on the first $25,000 spent in combined purchases at office supply stores and on cellular phone, landline, internet and cable TV services each account anniversary year.
+Earn 5% cash-back on the first $25,000 spent in combined purchases at office supply stores and on cellular phone, landline, internet, and cable TV services each account anniversary year.
 Also, earn 2% cash-back on the first $25,000 spent in combined purchases at gas stations and restaurants each account anniversary year.

-The maximum earning cap is higher for the Ink Business Preferred℠ Credit Card but the Chase Ink Business Cash℠ Credit Card offers a 0% intro APR for 12 months on purchases and balance transfers (then a Variable APR, See Issuer’s Terms).
+The maximum earning cap is higher for the Ink Business Preferred card, but the Ink Business Cash card offers a 0% intro APR for 12 months on purchases and balance transfers (then a variable APR; see issuer’s terms).

 Both cards can be used simultaneously to take advantage of all the benefits.

 Yes, the card is for business owners.
 However, you may be surprised at what qualifies as a business.
 You don’t need to have a big corporation or even employees to be a business.
 Even something as simple as selling crafts on Etsy can be considered a business.
 If you aren’t sure if you should apply for a business credit card, check out our guide to applying for a small business credit card.